whiteribbonalliance/WRA-Chatbot-Open-Source-Kit/README.md

 ### Using a simple spreadsheet as data source

 The data that powers the API described in this guide is meticulously organized in a spreadsheet, enabling the creation of a Google Script to transform this data into a functional API.
 The Excel file containing this valuable data is named `WWW_Country_States_Sub-Divisions.xlsx`.
 By leveraging this resource, you can significantly enhance the global reach and contextual relevance of your chatbot or digital service.
+[Download Spreadsheet here](https://github.com/whiteribbonalliance/WRA-Chatbot-Open-Source-Kit/tree/main/Spreadsheets).

 ![Image](./LocationAPI/location-data-spreadsheet.png)